 ● Home of the Steve Jobs Theater

-The new campus is surrounded by grass and trees, has an orchard in the center of the ring, and contains energy and design innovations throughout.
+The campus is surrounded by grass and trees, has an orchard in the center of the ring, and contains energy and design innovations throughout.
 Apple Park is the beacon of creativity and unity meant to drive Apple into the future.

 Early Development and Construction